 - 1 cup loosely packed basil leaves, roughly chopped

 Heat the olive oil in a large saucepan over medium heat.
-Add the onion and cook until soft and translucent, 3 minutes.
+Add the onion and cook until soft and translucent, 5 to 6 minutes.
 Add the garlic and continue cooking, stirring continually, until fragrant and barely golden, 2 minutes additional.

-Add the tomatoes, tomato juice, a few grinds of black pepper, crushed red pepper and oregano.
-Stir to combine and reduce the heat to medium low.
-Taste and add a little salt at this point if you feel it's necessary.
-Add the basil, cover and cook for 20 minutes, stirring occasionally.
+Add the tomatoes, chicken broth, oregano and crushed red pepper.
+Stir to combine and season to taste with salt and pepper.
+Reduce the heat to medium low, add the basil, cover and cook for 20 minutes, stirring occasionally.

-Add the cream and purée the soup using a hand-held or conventional blender.
-Ladle into bowls and garnish with basil leaves if desired.
+Stir in the cream and purée the soup using a hand-held or conventional blender.
+Ladle into bowls and garnish with chopped basil if desired.

 Makes 4 servings